 The eloquent voice of Judi Dench boomed these words through the speakers of our ‘Time Machine’ as we journeyed on Epcot’s Spaceship Earth in Disney World.
 The ride took us back in time to witness the origins of prehistoric man, then forward through other phases in human history like Ancient Egypt, Greece, Rome, the Industrial Revolution, and many more.

 The fifteen-minute ride inside Epcot’s massive geosphere leaves curious passengers spellbound as they marvel at the advancements and breakthroughs in communication that developed throughout history—from the creation of the alphabet to the manufacture of the printing press, all the way through to modern devices like smartphones and the Internet.

-As a kid, I found the ride a bit creepy.
+As a kid, I found the ride creepy.
 At various points, you’re enveloped in darkness while in others the animatronics, that look like real people, eerily gaze on you when you’re close enough.
 But, as a young adult, I grew to appreciate it.
 The rides broad-brush approach to history left me pondering our progress, and the events that shaped the modern world.